-While UNIDO has extensive experience in a number of key blue sectors, such as energy and fisheries, other sectors such as tourism, marine biotechnology, shipping and ports, ocean data, and blue finance afford additional opportunities for advancing the Blue Economy.
+While UNIDO has good involvement in a number of key blue sectors, such as energy and fisheries, the Organization has less direct involvement in tourism, deep-sea mining, marine biotechnology, shipping and ports, ocean data, and blue finance.
 Recognizing these sectors as vital blue industries, UNIDO will aim to push further action into these critical blue sectors.

-As the champion for Blue Industry within the wider Blue Economy ecosystem, UNIDO is aiming to prioritize the harmonization and mainstreaming of Blue Industry in the Blue economy agenda.
-UNIDO will strengthen work with other Blue Economy stakeholders to mainstream Blue Industry in Blue Economy fora, including for example the World Ocean Summit and the UN Ocean Conference as well as in key processes, such as blue finance standard-setting.
-These flagship events could be complemented by regional gatherings that focus on regionally relevant case studies that can be scaled up as well as opportunities for cross-regional exchange.
+The Organization has particular expertise with respect to capacity building in feasibility studies and investment promotion for critical infrastructure, such as ports, developing innovation ecosystems and clustering for upscaling biotechnology.
+As the champion for Blue Industry within the wider Blue Economy ecosystem, UNIDO is aiming to prioritize the harmonization and mainstreaming of Blue Industry in the Blue Economy agenda.
+UNIDO will strengthen work with other Blue Economy stakeholders to mainstream Blue Industry in Blue Economy fora, including for example the World Ocean Summit, the UN Ocean Conference, and key global initiatives such as the Ocean Breakthroughs, thereby accelerating global efforts to integrate Blue Industry as a key pillar of sustainable ocean economies.

+Additionally, UNIDO will engage in key processes such as the blue standard-setting .
+UNIDO will also use its convening and agenda-setting power to host a bi-annual event on Blue Industry at its headquarters in Vienna.
+These flagship events could be complemented by regional gatherings that focus on regionally relevant case studies that can be scaled up as well as opportunities for crossregional exchange.
 Ultimately, these efforts could support consensus-building for global governance mechanisms around Blue Industry.

 Drawing on its expertise in agenda-setting and good governance, UNIDO will also aim to support countries and regions (notably in the SIDS, LDCS and MICs) in evolving their Blue Economy strategies and policies to include the opportunities provided by Blue Industry.
-UNIDO already has significant experience in fostering regional cooperation on the Blue Economy and Blue Industry.
-UNIDO is well-placed to build on this experience and work with regional organizations to update and implement their Blue Economy Strategies, with significant focus on a coherent Blue Industry strategy.
+UNIDO already has significant experience in fostering regional cooperation on the Blue Economy and Blue Industry, e.g. through PROFISHBLUE in the SADC Region, working closely with the African Organization for Standardization, FAO, WWF, and WorldFish.
+UNIDO is well-placed to build on this experience and work with regional organizations, such as the AU, ASEAN and IGAD, to update their Blue Economy Strategies with significant focus on a coherent Blue Industry strategy.
 UNIDO could also help individual Member States with their Blue Industry strategies, benefiting from cross-country and cross-regional learnings as well as experience with mainstreaming and harmonization.

-UNIDO is also looking to lead the process of connecting Blue Industry to global targets and solutions, such as the Sustainable Development Agenda, climate action (including net zero), food security, the energy transition, and sustainable value chains.
-As this report has shown,

-Blue Industry has major contributions to make to all SDGs.
-UNIDO can help to define the role of Blue Industry in key transition to a regenerative future, notably the inclusive transition (providing a resilient source of jobs and livelihoods for local and coastal communities), the energy transition (with the share of ocean-based energy rising in the global energy mix) and the food system transition (with blue foods being increasingly embraced not only for their climate mitigation potential but also to promote food security).
+UNIDO is also looking to lead the process of connecting Blue Industry to global targets and solutions, most notably the 2030 Agenda for Sustainable Development, climate action (including net zero), nature restoration, pollution control, food security, the energy transition, and sustainable value chains.
+As this report has shown, Blue Industry has major contributions to make to all SDGs (not just SDG14), while also offering solutions to climate change (e.g. via blue foods, ocean-based energy, shipping decarbonization, and blue carbon ecosystems).
+UNIDO can help to define the role of Blue Industry in key transition to a regenerative future, notably the energy transition (with the share of ocean-based energy rising in the global energy mix) and the food system transition (with blue foods being increasingly embraced not only for their climate mitigation potential but also to promote healthy diets).
 As Blue Industry value chains become increasingly complex and intertwined, UNIDO can become a leader in regenerative value chains for the Blue Economy.
 In doing so, UNIDO could be at the forefront of defining what regenerative business means in the Blue Economy, helping blue industries meet economic, social and environmental goals in service of people and planet.